sergiopolog/prom-espresso-converter/README.md

 * 82S131
 * 82S135

-but more types could be freely suppoted by adding a new Device class into the proper package with PROM features.
+but more types could be freely supported by adding a new Device class into the proper package with specific PROM features.

 Output file will contain a truth table of all combinations of inputs and their related outputs, in espresso file format: